 Industry start date: 1991

-Jon Yozzo is a portfolio manager and head of investment grade corporate bond trading at Seix Investment Advisors, an investment management affiliate of Virtus Investment Partners.
-He is a member of the Seix Investment Policy Group.
+Jon Yozzo is a portfolio manager and head of investment grade corporate bond trading at Seix Investment Advisors, an affiliated manager of Virtus Investment Partners.
+He is also a member of the Seix Investment Policy Group.